James W. Treffinger: Political career

-Treffinger was elected to the Verona Township Council in 1980, serving until 1983, when he was elected Mayor of Verona, New Jersey.
+Treffinger began his political career as a member of the Democratic Party, though later switched to the Republican Party in the mid-1980s.
+He was elected to the Verona Township Council in 1980, serving until 1983, when he was elected Mayor of Verona, New Jersey.
 He served again on the Township Council from 1987 to 1989 and from 1991 to 1993, and then served another term as mayor from 1993 to 1995.
 From 1992 to 1995, he served on the Essex County Board of Chosen Freeholders.

-In 1994, Treffinger defeated a divided Democratic party to become the second Republican County Executive of Essex County in 17 years.
-His predecessor, Thomas J. D'Alessio had resigned after being convicted of money laundering, fraud and extortion.
+In 1994, Treffinger defeated a divided Democratic Party to become the second Republican County Executive of Essex County in 17 years.
+His predecessor, Thomas J. D'Alessio, had resigned after being convicted of money laundering, fraud and extortion.
 After taking office, Treffinger reported that the county had been left with a $161 million budget gap and was later credited with nearly closing that gap in the following year.
 Treffinger won re-election in 1998, defeating former Newark mayor Kenneth A. Gibson by a margin of 50 percent to 47 percent.

 Treffinger ran for the United States Senate in 2000.
-He finished third in the Republican primary with 18 percent of the vote, behind U.S. Rep. Bob Franks (36 percent) and State Senator William Gormley (34 percent).
+He finished third in the Republican primary with 18 percent of the vote, behind U.S. representative Bob Franks (36 percent) and state senator William Gormley (34 percent).

 In November 2001, he announced he would again run for U.S. Senate, in the 2002 race for the seat of incumbent Robert Torricelli.
 He withdrew from the race in April 2002, after it became known that he was a target of a federal investigation.

-While serving as County Executive in 2000, Treffinger and Essex County Sheriff Armando Fontoura banned the television show, The Sopranos, from filming on county-owned property due to safety concerns and displeasure over the show's portrayal of Italian Americans.
+While serving as County Executive in 2000, Treffinger and Essex County Sheriff Armando Fontoura banned the television show The Sopranos from filming an episode on county-owned property due to safety concerns and displeasure over the show's portrayal of Italian Americans.